8 min read

 Kingswood

-Kingswood may be a bit further away from campus with the 30-minute walk, but this green and luscious suburb provides a bit more peace away from the hustle and bustle of the town and campus while giving access to more nature and outdoor activities.
+Kingswood may be a bit further away from campus, with a 30-minute walk, but this green and luscious suburb provides a bit more peace away from the hustle and bustle of the town and campus while giving access to more nature and outdoor activities.
 Another perk is that it’s one of the more affordable neighbourhoods in Grahamstown.

 Student accommodation in Grahamstown is relatively very affordable compared to the rest of South Africa.
 However, the cost will vary depending on the type of student accommodation you choose.